vlhobbs/100AlgorithmsChallenge/absoluteValuesSumMinimization/README.md

 is the smallest possible (here abs denotes the absolute value).
 If there are several possible answers, output the smallest one.

-**Added by VH**

-The examples below are not sorted.
-When they are sorted, we get different answers.
-I included a sort statement in the code that I've uploaded for this algorithm, and a full calculation of the sums for the four-, five- and six-item arrays, which show which answer is correct for the test cases.

 **Example**

 For a = [2, 4, 7], the output should be